John Kaye (politician): Political career

-After leaving the Labor Party in the late 1980s, Kaye worked for independent community candidates and developed a passion for "sensible urban planning, genuine community consultation and participatory democracy" and he joined the Greens Party in 1997.
+After leaving the Labor Party in the late 1980s, Kaye worked for independent community candidates and promotes what he saw as "sensible urban planning, genuine community consultation and participatory democracy."
+He joined the Greens Party in 1997.

 From 1998 to 2001, Kaye was the Greens policy coordinator and, from 1999 to 2002, was policy advisor to Greens MLC Lee Rhiannon, leading campaigns for public education; sustainable transport; the urban, rural, and natural environments; workers' rights; and developer donations to political parties.
 In the 2003 state election, he acted as the Greens campaign coordinator and policy coordinator.

 In the 2004 federal election Kaye was the Greens lead candidate for the Australian Senate from New South Wales.
-As lead candidate, the Greens vote increased to 7.3% but, due to less-favourable preference flows, he failed to gain a seat by a margin of 0.5%.
+As lead candidate, the Greens vote increased to 7.3% but, due to unfavourable preference flows towards him, he failed to gain a seat by a margin of 0.5%.

 At the 2007 state election he was elected as the second candidate on a Greens ticket headed by Lee Rhiannon.

 Kaye's portfolio responsibilities included Premier & Cabinet, Treasury, Finance, Education and Training, Energy, Health Services, Science & Medical Research, Water Utilities, Fair Trading, Gaming and Racing, Infrastructure, and Commerce.

 Death

-In February 2016, Kaye was diagnosed with an aggressive form of cancer.
+In February 2016, Kaye was diagnosed with cancer.
 He had been undergoing treatment, but died on 2 May 2016, aged 60.
-He was survived by his partner Lynne, his sister Dina, and brothers Andrew and Stephen.
-Kaye is buried at Waverley Cemetery.
+He was survived by his partner Lynne, his sister Dina, and brothers Andrew and Stephen, and is buried at Waverley Cemetery.